 This may “only” be a handicap contest, but that doesn’t mean it hasn’t attracted a number of extremely high-class performers over the years.
 Millenium Royal (2007) was a Grade 1 winner in France; whilst Diamond Harry (2009), Grand Crus (2010), Dynaste (2011) and Sam Spinner (2017) all counted a domestic Grade 1 success on their CV.
 Synchronised meanwhile could manage only third in this in 2011, but went on to enter the history books with a famous win under Sir Tony McCoy in the 2012 Cheltenham Gold Cup.

-The classiest winner of the race as of 2019 though is 2018 victor, Paisley Park.
-Emma Lavelle’s stable star announced himself on the staying hurdle scene success in this race and went on to dominate the division, with three Grade 1 wins and counting – including success in the 2019 Stayers’ Hurdle at the Cheltenham Festival.
+The classiest winner of the race as of 2020 though, is 2018 victor Paisley Park.
+Emma Lavelle’s stable star announced himself on the staying hurdle scene success in this race and went on to dominate the division, with two Grade 1 wins to date – including success in the 2019 Stayers’ Hurdle at the Cheltenham Festival.